iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 1 reviews"/>
 </p>

+> "Watch out for torrential downpours leading to localized flooding" 2 drops falls from sky... err overreacted much FEMA?<br> :date: __2020-06-06 13:21:01__

+> I am not getting tornado alerts like my sister 1 mile away gets on TV and NOAA radio.
+I have the warnings checked, but I am not getting them.<br> :date: __2020-06-05 17:43:06__

+> One of the many problems we as Whistleblowers face is, a lack housing from being targeted.
+This app was not at all helpful in reaching that goal.
+Being denied basic human resources is never good.<br> :date: __2020-06-04 14:42:07__

+> It needs to be user-friendly you need to hire a real designer to do it correctly.
+You need to be all the tie and the other government in it also local government agencies needs to be tight end.
+Need a better alert system Cayenne with it<br> :date: __2020-06-01 17:33:00__

 > It doesn't work.
 The government sucks cum bubble.<br> :date: __2020-05-28 19:26:04__

 > Unfriendly<br> :date: __2020-05-26 22:15:06__